alexrudnick/dissertation/BURNDOWN.md

   * DONE maybe rerun the word2vec experiements that we did with the regular feature file, since those seem to have used lemmas rather than surface forms. maybe surface forms help more?
+  * DONE try doc2vec on a window around the focus word??

 ## sequence
 CANCELED!!